Step-by-Step Guide: Deploying Angular Universal on Ubuntu 22.04 (LTS) using Nginx and secure SSL encryption [2025 latest].

 sudo ln -s /snap/bin/certbot /usr/bin/certbot

-Create an Nginx configuration file and link it with sites-enable folder files.
+Create a Nginx configuration file and link it with sites-enable folder files.
 Follow below steps to create a configuration file personalized to your project.

 cd /etc/nginx/sites-available